Open-EO/openeo-grassgis-driver/README.rst

 GRaaS openEO Core API wrapper
 =============================

-This is the GRaaS openEO Core API wrapper that uses the oopenEO reference implementation Python package to implement the openEO API functionality.
+This is the GRaaS openEO Core API wrapper.

 Description
 ===========

-This software implements the openEO core API definition and uses the GRaaS functionality as backend.
-It is a wrapper around GRaaS and requires a running GRaaS infrastructure to run.
+This software implements the openEO core API definition and uses GRASS GIS as a Service (GRaaS) as backend.
+It is a wrapper around GRaaS REST API and requires a running GRaaS infrastructure.

 Installation
 ============

-The openEO Core API reference implementation and a running GRaaS infrastructure is required to run this wrapper.
+The openEO Core API reference implementation must be installed to run the wrapper.

-It is preferred to run the GRaaS openEO Core API wrapper in a virtual python environment.
+It is preferred to run the openEO Core API and the GRaaS openEO Core API wrapper together in a virtual python environment.

-Create directory that contains the code and the virtual environment and switch the environment:
+Create directory that contains the code and the virtual environment of booth frameworks and switch the environment:

     .. code-block:: bash